tku411770448/Training-models-with-roboflow-via-remote-control-/README.md

 git pull
 ```

-2. **Build the python environment which you would like to use to runtime, then actiavte it and downlaod dependencies.**
+2. **Create the exact Python environment that will be used by SSH execution, then install the dependencies into that same interpreter.**

 [requirements.txt](requirements.txt)
 ```bash